23yem/Kaggle-Histopathologic-Cancer-Detection/README.md

 # Histopathologic Cancer Detection Project

 ## Introduction
 Welcome to the Histopathologic Cancer Detection project repository.
+This is my second Machine Learning Project.
 This project is based on a Kaggle competition with the goal of developing an image classification algorithm using Convolutional Neural Networks (CNNs) to identify metastatic tissue in histopathologic scans of lymph node sections.

 ## Project Description
 The primary challenge in this competition is to create a model that can accurately classify microscopic images of lymph node sections as containing metastatic tissue or not.
 This repository includes the code for building and training a CNN to tackle this problem.
 The model is developed in Python using TensorFlow and Keras.